 Pursuant to the technical service agreements, the affiliated consolidated entities have each agreed to pay to Fenghuang On-line an amount equal to a certain percentage of their respective annual revenues, plus a special service fee for certain services rendered by Fenghuang On-line at the request of the relevant affiliated consolidated entity.
 However, the technical service agreements also provide that notwithstanding such agreement as to payment, the actual amount of the service fee may be adjusted upon mutual agreement of the parties.
-Historically, the affiliated consolidated entities have deducted relevant costs and expenses from the amount that is subject to the service fee payment, and have paid 100% of any of their respective net income to Fenghuang On-line.
+Historically, the affiliated consolidated entities have deducted relevant costs and expenses from the amount that is subject to the service fee payment.
+In 2010, 2011 and 2012, the affiliated consolidated entities transferred technical service fees of RMB114.5 million, RMB192.6 million and RMB186.0 million (US\$29.9 million), respectively, to Fenghuang On-line and its subsidiary.

 The technical service agreements also transfer all of the economic benefit of intellectual property created by the affiliated consolidated entities to Fenghuang On-line.
 To the extent that the affiliated consolidated entities jointly develop business-related technologies with Fenghuang On-line or are entrusted by Fenghuang On-line to develop business-related technologies, the ownership and patent application rights for such technologies are vested in Fenghuang On-line.
-To extent that the affiliated consolidated entities develop business-related technologies independently, the affiliated consolidated entities are required to promptly notify Fenghuang On-line of such technologies, and Fenghuang On-line has the right to purchase each such technology for RMB 1 or the minimum purchase price permitted by then applicable law, or otherwise has priority rights with respect to any transfer or license of such technologies.
+To extent that the affiliated consolidated entities develop business-related technologies independently, the affiliated consolidated entities are required to promptly notify Fenghuang On-line of such technologies, and Fenghuang On-line has the right to purchase each such technology for RMB1 or the minimum purchase price permitted by then applicable law, or otherwise has priority rights with respect to any transfer or license of such technologies.
 In addition, Fenghuang On-line controls the patent applications of any business-related technologies created by the affiliated consolidated entities.